zia-da-13/Traffic_Accident/README.md

 Data Source
 The dataset was obtained from traffic accident reports compiled by the _Metro Police Department of Nashville_.

-  Dataset Overview
+ <h2> Dataset Overview</h2>
-• Total Records: 245,286.
+• Total Records: 245,286
-• Total Columns: 27.
+• Total Columns: 27
-• File Format: CSV.
+• File Format: CSV